mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ## Combinator overview

-From the first release of Megaparsec, there has been `indentGuard` thing, which is a great shortcut, but kind of pain to use for complex tasks.
-So, we won't cover it here, instead we will talk about new combinators built upon it and available beginning from Megaparsec 4.3.0.
+From the first release of Megaparsec, there has been the `indentGuard` function, which is a great shortcut, but kind of pain to use for complex tasks.
+So, we won't cover it here, instead we will talk about the new combinators built upon it and available beginning from Megaparsec 4.3.0.

 First, we have `indentLevel`, which is defined just as: